dandisy/dynamicCMS/README.md

             first, generate the mapping annotation

-                ./vendor/bin/doctrine orm:convert-mapping --from-database annotation models/mappings
+                ./vendor/bin/doctrine orm:convert-mapping --from-database annotation models/entities

             then, generate the entities

                 ./vendor/bin/doctrine orm:generate-entities --generate-annotations=true --generate-methods=true models/entities

-            last, ensure the generated class for entity not same with existing one(ei: controller class, or model class) if same with other one, you need manually change:
+            the last, ensure that the entities class that is generated is not the same as an existing class(ei: controllers class, or models class), if there are the same as the one, you need manually change for :

                 - class name
                 - annotation refered
                 - file name

-3. Using Twig
+4. Using Twig

     Twig implementation is set to read view with .twig as file extention in each module , if you want to Twig read other directory or file extention, you must change configuration in Twig.php library.

-4. CodeIgniter Implementation
+5. CodeIgniter Implementation

-    For security reason the index.php have been moved to public folder, and system file in outside web root directory.
+    For security reason the index.php have been moved to public folder, whereas CodeIgniter system file in outside web root directory.
-    You must set the web root directory to this public folder.
+    You must set the web root to this public directory.

 by dandi@redbuzz.co.id